unicodeblaster/Assignment/README.md

 Todo Assignment

-This is a React-based Todo List application that allows users to add, remove, and mark tasks as completed.
+This is a React-based Todo List application that allows users to add, remove, and mark tasks as completed

 Features: